Colorado Pet Pantry Keeps Pets with Families

-Each quarter Scout chooses a 501c-3 charity and donates 10% of our revenue.
-We were so impressed with their work last quarter, that we have chosen to continue our partnership with Colorado Pet Pantry.
+Each quarter Scout chooses a 501c-3 charity and donates, to them, a portion of our revenue.
+We were so impressed with their work last quarter, that we have chosen to continue our partnership with the Colorado Pet Pantry.
 They are doing amazing work in their community.
 Please enjoy this guest post and consider donating.

 Pets are Family